 We have stayed for free in London, France, Portugal and more and more options for Asia are coming up too.
-Get a 15% discount on an annual membership to trusted house sitters using that link and the code 5DP.
-The cost of annual membership is less than the price of one night in a 1 star hotel in london.
+The cost of annual membership is less than the price of one night in a 1 star hotel in London.

 Our comprehensive Packing list

 This may look like a lot of toiletries, but apart from the towels, it actually packs down into one small bag in our main backpack (our one piece of checked baggage) and one even smaller case in our carry-in bag (our “overnight” bag, stuff we need on the plane, or when we arrive if our main bag is delayed – not happend yet, keeping fingers crossed!)

 Some of these items may seem like things that other packing lists leave out or use alternatives, but i will add a note to the item listings below as to why we have chosen something different from the norm…